-17. Geographical Breakdown of Gross Written Premium
+16. Geographical Breakdown of Gross Written Premium

 The Company has a single reportable segment and offers insurance coverage under the homeowners multi-peril, inland marine, general liability and private passenger auto lines of business.
-Gross written premium includes direct and assumed premium.
-In December 2022, we began assuming premium related to car insurance policies written in Texas, in connection with our fronting arrangement with a third party carrier in Texas.
+Gross written premium includes direct and assumed premium related to car insurance policies written in Texas, in connection with our fronting arrangement with a third party carrier in Texas.
 Gross written premium by jurisdiction are as follows (\$ in millions):